shaik1002/biggitlabbomb/doc/ci/variables/index.md

 WARNING:
 Masking a CI/CD variable is not a guaranteed way to prevent malicious users from accessing variable values.
-To ensure security of sensitive information, consider using [external secrets](../secrets/index.md) and [file type variables](#use-file-type-cicd-variables) to prevent commands such as `env`/`printenv` from printing secret variables.
+The masking feature is "best-effort" and there to help when a variable is accidentally revealed.
+To make variables more secure, consider using [external secrets](../secrets/index.md) and [file type variables](#use-file-type-cicd-variables) to prevent commands such as `env`/`printenv` from printing secret variables.

 You can mask a project, group, or instance CI/CD variable so the value of the variable does not display in job logs.
-When a masked CI/CD variable would be displayed in a job log, the value is replaced with `[masked]` to prevent the value from being exposed.

 Prerequisites:

-- You must have the same role or access level as required to [add a CI/CD variable in the UI](#define-a-cicd-variable-in-the-ui).
+- You must have the same role or access level as required to [define a CI/CD variable in the UI](#define-a-cicd-variable-in-the-ui).

 To mask a variable:

-1. For the group, project, or in the **Admin** area, select **Settings > CI/CD**.
+1. In the project, group, or Admin Area, go to **Settings > CI/CD**.
-1. Expand **Variables**.
+1. Expand the **Variables** section.
 1. Next to the variable you want to protect, select **Edit**.
-1. Under **Visibility**, select **Mask variable**.
+1. Select the **Mask variable** checkbox.
 1. Select **Update variable**.

 The method used to mask variables [limits what can be included in a masked variable](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/13784#note_106756757).
 The value of the variable must:

-- Be a single line with no spaces.
+- Be a single line.
 - Be 8 characters or longer.
 - Not match the name of an existing predefined or custom CI/CD variable.
-- Not include non-alpha-numeric characters other than `@`, `_`, `-`, `:`, or `+`.

 Additionally, if [variable expansion](#prevent-cicd-variable-expansion) is enabled, the value can contain only:

 - Characters from the Base64 alphabet (RFC4648).
 - The `@`, `:`, `.`, or `~` characters.

-Masking a variable automatically masks the value anywhere in a job log.
-If another variable has the same value, that value is also masked, including when a variable references a masked variable.
-The string `[MASKED]` is shown instead of the value, possibly with some trailing `x` characters.

 Different versions of [GitLab Runner](../runners/index.md) have different masking limitations: